What Is a Foot? Measurement Lesson Plan (Kindergarten)

 Teaching Procedure

-Session 2 – Measuring Like a Scientist
+Session 2 – Measure Like a Scientist

-Session 3 – Sorting Foot-Long Objects
+Session 3 – Sort Foot-Long Objects

 Session 4 – One Foot in Stories and Real Life

-- Students practice using the phrase “one foot” in a sentence: “A ___ is about one foot long.”
-The teacher records a few class examples.
+- Practice using the phrase “one foot” in a sentence, such as “A ___ is about one foot long.”
+Record several class examples.

 Assessment

-- Teacher observation of ruler alignment and measuring behavior
+- Observe ruler alignment and measuring behavior

 Differentiation